mlinderm/deca/README.md

 Toil will launch a cluster with `spark-workers + 2` worker nodes to run this workflow.
 For optimal performance, we recommend choosing a number of Apache Spark worker nodes such that you have no less than 256MB of data per core.
-As described in Section 4.2, all file paths used in AWS mode must be files stored in AWS’s S3 storage system, and must have an s3a:// URI scheme.
+All file paths used in AWS mode must be files stored in AWS’s S3 storage system, and must have an s3a:// URI scheme.

 # License